supahcraig/redpanda_basics/Tiered_Storage.md

 cloud_storage_bucket: craignelson7007-tieredstorage
 ```

 The doc then says you need to set two other properties but (a) they aren't always returned by the cluster config edit command and (b) you can use the get/set function to maybe do it a little easier.
+It might be easier to use the get/set for the above parameters too.

 To make those properties show up in the cluster config edit: